Police make arrest after Mason Greenwood accused of violence towards woman

 The posts have since been deleted from the social media page.

-In an earlier statement Manchester United had said the club was aware of images and allegations circulating on social media, adding: “Manchester United does not condone violence of any kind.”
+In an earlier statement Manchester United had said the club were aware of images and allegations circulating on social media, adding: “Manchester United does not condone violence of any kind.”

 Attempts have been made to contact Greenwood for comment.